 Working out the ideal distance for your projector will depend on your room.

-If you know the space you have for a screen, you might want to start from the ideal screen size, then calculate the perfect throw distance and required throw ratio.
+If you know the space you have for a screen, you might want to start from the ideal screen size and then calculate the perfect throw distance and required throw ratio.

-Or, if you can only place the projector in one position, you can calculate the resulting screen size from the throw distance and ratio of your projector.
+Or, if you can only place the projector in one position, you can calculate the resulting screen size from your projector’s throw distance and ratio.